 The Gifts Teachers Want

-Now, I am sorry that isn’t a fun gift for you, but is a huge deal for every teacher I know.
-We usually get paid the last work day in December than not again until the end of January, which is 6 LONG weeks away.
+If you are choosing to get a teacher’s gift this year, the #1 choice for all teachers is gift cards.
+I am sorry that isn’t a fun gift for you, but it is a huge deal for every teacher I know.
+We usually get paid on the last work day in December then not again until the end of January, which is 6 LONG weeks away.
 The gift cards are a huge help.

 Last, some of you want to get a tangible item.
 I love it when my kids show how much they know me.
 I often get packages of Sour Patch Kids and Swedish Fish.
 This melts my heart because these are a favorite of mine.
-One kid even brought me in a Cherry Coke because he sees me drink one in the morning.
+One kid even brought me a Cherry Coke because he sees me drink one in the morning.
 Having a caffeine post in the room for emergencies is just smart too.

 Here is a small list of things every teacher would LOVE to get: